andresilvapimentel/bbbp-explainer/README.md

 # Contributors

 This code was written under collaboration:
-Cayque Monteiro Castro Nascimento (PhD student) and Caio Oliveira Argolo (Undergraduate student), who performed the analysis and part of the code under my guiding as advisor, Andre Silva Pimentel, who wrote most of the code.
+Cayque Monteiro Castro Nascimento (PhD student), Lucca Caiaffa Santos Rosa (Undergraduate student) and Caio Oliveira Argolo (Undergraduate student), who performed the analysis and part of the code under my guiding as advisor, Andre Silva Pimentel, who wrote most of the code with Lucca Caiaffa Santos Rosa.